Tuesday, October 13, 2020

 “What’s wrong?”
 Isengrim asked.

 Isengrim stared at the wall in silence.
-Finally, he drew a breath and said, “I am sorry to have kept you here for so long.
-I am a selfish Werelupe.”
+Finally, he drew a breath and said, “I am sorry.
+What I meant to be a fun diversion just made things worse.
+Bones and curses, I can’t do anything right,” he muttered under his breath.

-Terra’s heart leaped.
-“Oh—thank you!” she said.
+“Are you sure?”
+Terra asked.
+“It’s only been a few days.”
 Immediately she was flooded with memories of her home.
 The Burrows were fascinating, but she had built up so much in Altador.
-She missed her alabaster villa by the sea, the way the cypresses swayed in the wind, the smell of olive trees in the dusk, and the familiar comfort of her own home.
-“You’re the best!”
+She missed her alabaster villa by the sea, the way the cypresses swayed in the wind, the smell of olive trees in the dusk, the mild winters, and the familiar comfort of her own home.
+“I feel like I haven’t helped you nearly enough.
+I’d be happy to stay for as long as you need me.”

 Terra gave his paw a squeeze.
-“Remember what I told you?” she asked.
-“I just want you to be okay.
-Everything else is just icing on the cake.
-Although I do really appreciate everything you’ve done for me.
+“I really appreciate everything you’ve already done for me.
 You’re a wonderful friend.”
 She chuckled.
 “And why are you talking like we’ll never see each other again after this?
 You’re still my Neopet, you know.
 I won’t ever abandon you.
 You’re welcome to visit my home any time.
 And I’d love to visit the Burrows again when I can.”

 “Of course!”
 Terra said.
 “I can bring Hyren and Blynn this time around—we’ll have so much fun together!”
 She smiled warmly.
 “That’s what family’s for.”

-Isengrim took her hands in his paws with a grin that bordered on giddy.
-“That will be wonderful!” he said.
-“I would love to see your home, Terra!
+“That will be wonderful,” Isengrim said.
+“I would love to see your home, Terra.
 You will have to show me around!”

-“Altador’s an amazing place to explore!”
-Terra said, unable to stop smiling herself.
-She was so excited to be able to have more adventures with him.
+“Altador’s an amazing place to explore,” Terra said.
 “We can go on hikes around the hills and—“

 “Milord!”
 Suhel barked from the entrance, sounding panicked.